FAQs

 How Do You Help a Loved One with BPD?

 To help a loved one in the middle of a BPD episode, you should ask pointed questions like: “what are you feeling?” “what started this?” “how long have you felt this way?”
 Then validate their experience by repeating back what you think you’ve heard.
 Be open to their clarification.
-During BPD episodes, it’s best not to argue logic or reason.
-Don’t dismiss their feelings by trying to talk them out of them.
-Just listen and ask what you can do to show support.
-Offer up a distraction or a hug.
-If your loved one with BPD pushes you away, tell them you’ll be leaving them alone out of respect for their feelings but that if they change their mind, you’ll be willing to talk.
-Then give them space.

 What Not to Do with BPD?

-When managing a loved one with BPD’s crisis – you should NOT take offense to wild or false accusations, be argumentative, try to make intense feelings go away, deny or dismiss your loved one’s feelings (even when they’re distorted based), try to talk them out of their feelings or reinforce harmful or alarming behavior.
+When managing a loved one with BPD’s crisis – you should NOT take offense to wild or false accusations, be argumentative, try to make intense feelings go away, deny or dismiss your loved one’s feelings (even when they’re distorted based), try to talk them out of their feelings with logic, or reinforce harmful or alarming behavior.

 How Do I Know if My Loved One with BPD Will Change?

 Someone with BPD who’s ready to make changes will dedicate A LOT of time and effort into their recovery.
 They’ll make calls, schedule appointments, take time doing therapy handouts or recovery journals, do their research and learn everything they can about borderline personality disorder.
 They’ll join online communities and make therapy a huge priority – rarely missing a session.
 BPD treatment is incredibly hard (but not impossible).
 And it takes time.
 Lots of time.
 If your loved one isn’t doing any of the above, it’s worth considering where you stand in the relationship and if it’s something you can realistically keep doing.
 As sad as it is, there’s nothing wrong with throwing in the towel if it means taking care of your own mental health.
+Sometimes that’s the very push a person with BPD needs in order to finally work on bettering themselves (just don’t leave or threaten to leave with the hope of them doing that, as it will prevent you from really healing and is unlikely to work).

 Need more answers?

-* Coaching cannot replace therapy.
+* Calls cannot replace therapy.